yds12/guarakapa/README.md

 * Retrieve entry (user types the app/website name, a search is performed and results shown, password is stored in the clipboard);
 * Password typing should use shadowing (`*****`).

-Implementation ideas:

-Never decrypt things that are not needed.
-Decrypted information should be deleted (from memory, i.e., go out of scope) as soon possible -- right after use.
-All entry names/descriptions (or searchable fields) should be stored together and decrypted at once for searchability.
-Once the search is done and entry is selected, only the desired entry is decrypted.

 Experience should be more or less like the following.
 Retrieving a password: